iotJumpway/Intel-Examples/Intel-Edison/_DOCS/2-Security.md

 - Set up a port forwarder from your router to the IP address of the Intel® Edison.

-- Login to your Galileo via SSH and generate an RSA key and a CSR that will be used to activate your SSL certificate.
+- Login to your Edison via SSH and generate an RSA key and a CSR that will be used to activate your SSL certificate.

 - Use the following command to generate your RSA key: